Through My Lens: A Walking Tour in Kampala with a Female Guide

 New Kampala - Central Business District, Crafts Village & Nakasero

-Starting from the bustling roundabout between Nile Avenue and Speke Road, our first stop was at Sir Edward Mutesa II's monument.
+From my hostel (Bushpig Backpackers Hostel), I took a boda boda to the bustling roundabout between Nile Avenue and Speke Road.
+The first stop of our tour was at Sir Edward Mutesa II's monument.
 My guide, Fridaus, introduced me to the history and traditional kingdoms of Uganda, highlighting the cultural significance and heritage of the country.

 As we continued down the road, I was introduced to a new species of bird called the Marabou Stork.
 These birds are unmistakable due to their massive size, and they were all around the city with their nests, babies, and even droppings.